rcherrueau/execo/doc/userguide.rst

 Playing with grid5000 network topology
 --------------------------------------

-Topology module offers a easy-to-user instance of a `networkx.Multigraph`_ which nodes are hosts, switchs, routers or renater POP and edges are network links.
+Topology module offers an easy-to-use instance of a `networkx.Multigraph`_ whose nodes are hosts, switchs, routers or renater POP and edges are network links.
 Every elements has some attributes gathered from the grid5000 API, like flops or bandwidth.
 The following example shows how to use